devessenceinc/BlazorScriptReload/README.md

 ## Example

 The following example is a standard Blazor page component which contains two ```<script>``` elements (in-line and external) which log a message to the browser console.
-In a standard Blazor Web Application these ```<script>``` elements would be ignored if the "example" page was requested using an "enhanced navigation" (ie. if a user initially loaded the "home" page and then navigated to the "example" page).
+In a standard Blazor Web Application these ```<script>``` elements would be ignored if the "example" page was requested after an "enhanced navigation" (ie. if a user initially loaded the "home" page and then navigated to the "example" page).
 Blazor Script Reload will ensure that these scripts are always executed as expected.
 You can test the difference in behavior by removing the data-reload="true" attribute from the ```<script>``` elements.

 _Example.razor_
 ```